Life

 Life is self-reproduction with variations (Trifonov 2011).
 Strength: This is a minimal definition of life.
 It is like Oparin’s definition (Oparin 1961; source Popa 2004).

-Life is metabolizing material informational system with the ability of self-reproduction with changes (evolution), which requires energy and suitable environment (Trifonov 2011).
-This is a composite definition of nine groups of defining terms that were used in 123 definitions of life.
+Life is a metabolizing material informational system with the ability of self-reproduction with changes (evolution), which requires energy and a suitable environment (Trifonov 2011).
+This is a composite definition of nine groups of defining terms used in 123 definitions of life.
 Strength: It is comprehensive.

-Life is a chemical system capable of transferring its molecular information independently (selfreproduction) and also capable of making some accidental errors to allow the system to evolve ( evolution) (Brack, 2002; source Popa 2004).
+Life is a chemical system capable of transferring its molecular information independently (self-reproduction) and also capable of making some accidental errors that allow the system to evolve (evolution) (Brack, 2002; source Popa 2004).
 Strength: Chemical accidental errors enable evolution.

 Life is synonymous with the possession of genetic properties, that is, the capacities for self-replication and mutation (Horowitz, 2002; source Popa 2004).
 Strength: A focus on key properties of life.

-Life is a new quality brought upon an organic chemical system by a dialectic change resulting from an increase in quantity of complexity of the system.
+Life is a new quality brought to an organic chemical system by a dialectic change resulting from an increase in the quantity of the system's complexity.
 This new quality is characterized by the ability of temporal self-maintenance and self-preservation (Kolb, 2002; source Popa 2004).
 Strength: It includes the origin of life as the result of abiotic-to-biotic transition via a dialectic change, and as such is expected.

-Life is a chemical phenomenon that occurs in space and time as a succession of life forms that combined have a potential to metabolize, reproduce, interact with the environment, including other life forms, and are the subject of natural selection (Kolb and Liesch 2008).
+Life is a chemical phenomenon that occurs in space and time as a succession of life forms that, together, have the potential to metabolize, reproduce, interact with the environment, including other life forms, and undergo natural selection (Kolb and Liesch 2008).
 Strength: It includes life forms; comprehensive.
-We propose that life of an organism is the sum of its life forms over a period of time.
+We propose that the life of an organism is the sum of its life forms over a period of time.
 We set the integral of time from the birth of the organism to its death (Kolb 2010).
 Strength: It includes life forms of an organism.

 No physiology is held to be scientific if it does not consider death an essential factor of life.
 Life means dying (Engels ca. 1880; source Popa 2004).
 Strength: It includes death in defining life.